AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 -------------

 * A pointer that does not point to any actual data has a :ada:`null` value
-* Without an initialization, a pointer is :ada:`null` by default
+* Access types have a default value of :ada:`null`
 * :ada:`null` can be used in assignments and comparisons

 .. code:: Ada